 The Oxygen Forensic Detective Suite is available to previously vetted and appropriately licensed law enforcement organizations.
 The suite is also available to private customers for investigations and corporate in-house analysis.

 Myrtle Beach, SC - June 4, 2019 - Today, Oxygen Forensics, a leading global provider of digital forensic investigation software to law enforcement, government, and enterprise organizations, announced its strategic partnership with Rank One Computing, a leading provider of facial recognition and biometrics technology.

 Rank One’s facial recognition technology will be integrated into the Oxygen Forensics Detective solution as an included component for users to capture and analyze image and video data.
 Just as mobile devices, apps, and cloud services have already proven invaluable in modern criminal investigations, so too will facial recognition capabilities.
-Rank One is unique in its speed and accuracy thanks to a proprietary algorithm, and its software is already used by the Department of Defense and some of the country’s largest police departments.
+Rank One is unique in its speed and accuracy thanks to a proprietary algorithm, and its software is already used by some of the country’s largest police departments.